The AI for Trade Global Challenge

 Resources

-The Observatory of Economic Complexity (oec.world) will make available trade data for the United States and China for all months of the year 2023 and 2024.
+The Observatory of Economic Complexity (oec.world) will make available trade data for the United States and China for all months of the year for 2023 and 2024.
 Teams can use this data, and any additional data, to create and validate their models.

 Allowed Methods